sandeepsingh-sidhu/Job_Journey/README.md

 └── **README.md**<br>

 ## **🤝 Contributing**<br>
-We welcome contributions to make Job Journey better!
-Please read the **CONTRIBUTING.md** for more information.
+We welcome contributions to make Job Journey better!🪄✨ Please read the **CONTRIBUTING.md** for more information.